radu-matei/wasi-tensorflow-inference/readme.md

 - this project starts from [the Sonos Tract's example][sonos-example-mobilenet] for execution the model locally, and makes the necessary changes to compile it to WebAssembly.
+- this project does not treat training neural network models.
 - while the _approach_ used by this project can be used to execute inferences using different neural network models, the implementation is specialized for performing inferences using MobileNet model.
-Changing the model architecture, as well as its inputs and outputs, requires significant changes in both the WebAssembly module, as well as how it is instantiated in Wasmtime.
+Changing the model architecture, as well as its inputs and outputs, would require changes in both the WebAssembly module, as well as in how it is instantiated in Wasmtime.
 - because a `Wasmtime::Instance` [cannot be safely sent between threads][instance-send], a new instance of the module is created for each request, which adds to the overall latency.